mulesoft/mule/bin/README.txt

 set CLASSPATH=/myproject/classes;/myproject/conf
 mule -config mule-config.xml

+If you want to include a whole directory of jars, rether than listing them all in the CLASSPATH variable you can specify the CUSTOM_LIB variable and point it to the directory containing your jars.

-You can include jars and other resources on the classpath by putting them in the lib/patch directory.
-This is useful for dropping new Mule Jars or your application jars and will be included as the first entries in the classpath.
+You will see a 'patch' directory in the Mule lib directory/ This is useful for dropping in patched Mule jars and will be included as the first entries in the classpath.

 When the script is run it will set a MULE_HOME environment variable to the parent directory from where the script was run.
 If you have problems with files not being found set